vibeus/vibe-website/content/blog/how-i-vibe-adam-elbendary/index.md

 ---
-title: "How I Vibe: Adam Elbendary, CEO of Cleverman, Inc."
+title: 'How I Vibe: Adam Elbendary, CEO of Cleverman, Inc.'
 slug: how-i-vibe-adam-elbendary
 author: Vibe Team
-date: 2020-07-31
+date: '2020-07-31'
-tags: ["CEO", "new business", "marketing"]
+tags:
+- CEO
+- marketing
+- new business
 draft: false
 isfeatured: false
-summary: Adam Elbendary, CEO of digital marketing agency Cleverman, Inc., was looking for the right digital whiteboard for his new business.
 description: Adam Elbendary, CEO of digital marketing agency Cleverman, Inc., was looking for the right digital whiteboard for his new business.
-hero_styles:
-  background: "#f4f4f4"
 ---

 Being a young CEO of a marketing start-up requires hustle.
 And with the need to move fast in a competitive market, you need tools that will keep pace with your ideas.

 So when Adam Elbendary, CEO of digital marketing agency Cleverman, Inc., was building his business, he immediately began looking for the right digital whiteboard to keep his projects on the move.

 ## Finding a solution